btqdesign/axity-v1/wp-content/plugins/ns-cloner-site-copier/readme.txt

 = Typical Workflow for using the NS Cloner =
 1. Set up 1 or more "template" sites exactly the way you want your clones to start out
 1. Go to your Network Dashboard > NS Cloner
-1. Select the "template" site you that want to clone, type the name of the new site, and put in it's Title
+1. Select the "template" site you that want to clone, type the name of the new site, and put in its Title
 1. Clone Away!

 Yes, it really is that easy.